Aypac/Arduino-TR-064-SOAP-Library/README.md

 ### Library

 * Add yield()'s (where sensible)
-* figure out the occasional crashes (might be fixed, but please report if still encountered)
-* Make code more efficient
 * Do some (better) error-handeling
   * Return proper errors
-* Add some more comments
-* Create a sophisticated debug/verbose mode (and silence the non-debug mode!)
+* Reduce occasional crashes (should be fixed, but please report if still encountered)
+* Should some of the calls of the examples be included into the library?

 ### Examples

 * Add yield()'s (where sensible)
+* Try to find a way to externalize the settings (WIFI etc)
 * Add a few more nice examples
   * turning on/off (guest) wifi
-  * read out and display connection speed
+  * read out connection speed
   * alternate WPS button
-  * Emergency dial-up to relatives or emergency services
+  * emergency dial-up to relatives or emergency services
   * recognize when devices (like washing machines) are done (along the lines of [this](https://github.com/dl9sec/ArduinoSIP/tree/master/examples/LaundryNotifier)
   * Start devices through e.g. telegram messages (e.g. coffee machine, washing machine, ...)
 * WhoIsHomeIndicator